Nem-Tudo/jfolder-extension/README.md

 - If a requested file path is invalid, produce a clear error object (see Error Handling).

 6) OUTPUT REQUIREMENTS (CRITICAL)
-- When asked to *return a .jfolder*, respond **only** with the JSON object (the .jfolder content).
-Do not include any explanations, commentary, or extra text before or after the JSON.
-The response body must be parseable as JSON.
+- IMPORTANT!!
+When asked to *return a .jfolder*, respond **only** with the JSON object (the .jfolder content).
+Do not include any explanations, IA PROMPT, commentary, THE JSON MARK, or extra text before or after the JSON.
+The response body MUS BE parseable as JSON.
 - Wrap the JSON in standard JSON encoding (UTF-8).
 The response MIME type is assumed `application/json` where possible.

 7) EXTRACT / UNPACK (consumer instructions for clarity)